-Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this service fully attained.
+Includes 4 subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

 The facility strives to maintain a restraint-free environment.
-At the time of the audit, there was one resident using a restraint.
+At the time of the audit, there were three residents using restraints.
 Restraint minimisation training is included as part of the annual mandatory training plan, orientation booklet and annual restraint competencies are complete.